dayavalencia/wyp-the-return/README.md

 Contents of 'wyp' don't matter masyado, the rendering sa app is handled inside 'src'.

+## How to run app on phone or emulator
+  npm run build
+  cordova run android OR cordova emulate android

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts